 Unlike other sites on the web, myHearingTest.net is not affiliated with any hearing aid manufacturer, and has no incentive to make you upset about your hearing ability.
 As a PhD engineer and professional sound designer, I always wanted to find an independent and reliable tool to assess my hearing.
-As I couldn't find any, I designed my own and put it online.
-The test originally appeared on AudioCheck.net.
-This improved version uses better test tones and a nicer user interface.
+As I couldn't find any, I designed my own.
+Many audiologists have told me that producing an audiogram online was impossible.
+Here I show how it can be done.
+I do claim the intellectual property related the hand rubbing trick, as some hearing care companies already downloaded the source code from this page unscrupulously, copied my calibrated audio files, and have the test running on their website without any reference to my work.
+The original test appeared on AudioCheck.net in July 2012.
+This page offers an improved version, using better test tones and a nicer user interface.
+Enjoy!

 This online hearing test offers a convenient way to check your hearing over time, allowing you to detect a possible hearing loss or a degradation of your hearing as soon as possible, without the need to consult an audiologist for this routine check.
 Although this website has not been designed as a substitute for a proper hearing test, it will give you valuable information regarding your hearing when you need to: